Gullfoss Waterfall – Golden Falls In Gullfoss Iceland

 How To Get To The Gullfoss Falls

-Gullfoss Waterfall is located 75 miles (120 km) from Reykjavik, Iceland, and the drive takes about 2 hours.
+Gullfoss Waterfall is located 120 kilometers (75 miles) from Reykjavik, Iceland, and the drive takes about 2 hours.

 You can drive here with a rental car, or there are prepackaged day tours that include the waterfall as part of their itinerary.